launchdarkly/ld-relay/README.md

 ## Exporting metrics and traces

-The Relay Proxy may be configured to export statistics and route traces to Datadog, Stackdriver, and Prometheus.
+The Relay Proxy may be configured to export statistics and route traces to Datadog, New Relic, Stackdriver, and Prometheus.

 **To learn more, read [Metrics Integrations](./docs/metrics.md)**.